-- 15.1 On receipt of the Declaration of Convictions Form, the Safeguarding Team with direction from the Safeguarding and Prevent Manager will determine whether the information provided gives sufficient rise to any concern that the individual poses a potential risk. - 15.2 In carrying out a risk assessment the Safeguarding Team will complete a Convictions Risk Assessment Form (Appendix 2) and may consider as appropriate in the circumstances of the case one or more of the following aspects (this is not an exhaustive list): - the nature and circumstances of the offence - · the date of the commission of the offence - the age and circumstances of the individual at the time of the commission of the offence - · the penalty imposed for the offence - the country in which the offence was committed - whether the offence was a one-off or a repeat offence - the particular environment(s) that the individual would be placed in if s/he were to take up a place on a course - If an individual refuses to disclose further information when requested and/or refuses to consent to the College contacting a third party for information, the College may come to a decision based on the information currently provided. - 15.3 The Safeguarding Team may seek to involve relevant third parties e.g. YOT worker or Probation Officer to obtain further information and/or references. - 15.4 If the Safeguarding and Prevent Manager (DDSL) / Director of Learner Services (DDSL) determines there is a specific concern or high risk, this will be referred to the College Senior Designated Safeguarding Lead for a decision. - 16 Enrolment Process For Targeted/Mandated, 'Bridging the Gap', Offender related
+- 15.1 On receipt of the Criminal Conviction/Under Investigation Declaration Form, the Safeguarding Team with direction from the Safeguarding and Prevent Manager will determine whether the information provided gives sufficient rise to any concern that the individual poses a potential risk. - 15.2 In carrying out a risk assessment the Safeguarding Team will complete a Convictions Risk Assessment Form (Appendix 2) and may consider as appropriate in the circumstances of the case one or more of the following aspects (this is not an exhaustive list): - the nature and circumstances of the offence - the date of the commission of the offence - the age and circumstances of the individual at the time of the commission of the offence - the penalty imposed for the offence - the country in which the offence was committed - whether the offence was a one-off or a repeat offence - the particular environment(s) that the individual would be placed in if s/he were to take up a place on a course

+- If an individual refuses to disclose further information when requested and/or refuses to consent to the College contacting a third party for information, the College may come to a decision based on the information currently provided. - 15.3 The Safeguarding Team may seek to involve relevant third parties e.g. YOT worker or Probation Officer to obtain further information and/or references. - 15.4 If the Safeguarding and Prevent Manager (DDSL) / Director of Learner Services (DDSL) determines there is a specific concern or high risk, this will be referred to the College Senior Designated Safeguarding Lead for a decision.

+16 Enrolment Process - For Targeted/Mandated, 'Bridging the Gap', Offender related

-- 16.1 All prospective students are asked on the enrolment form/Portal if they have any unspent criminal convictions or pending prosecutions.
-Due to the nature of these courses this will apply to the majority of students. - 16.2 The teacher is responsible for asking students to complete the Declaration of Convictions Form Criminal Conviction Declaration Form (Appendix 1) or online form and for completing the resulting Group Risk Assessment (Appendix 3).
-Considerations based on the location of the course must highlighted in the risk assessment. - 16.3 The teacher is responsible for ensuring copies of all completed forms and risk assessments are given to the Safeguarding Team. - 16.4 It is the teacher's responsibility to highlight at the earliest opportunity medium and highrisk learners and to the Safeguarding Team and to ascertain approval or 'Ok to Proceed' for a whole group or for individual learners.
-Where a teacher is uncertain of the risk level they must consult with the Safeguarding Team. - 16.5 All forms are kept securely and in line with data protection law and GDPR.
+- 16.1 All prospective students are asked on the enrolment form/Portal if they have any unspent criminal convictions/currently under investigation or pending prosecutions.
+Due to the nature of these courses this will apply to the majority of students. - 16.2 The teacher is responsible for asking students to complete the Criminal Conviction/Under Investigation Declaration Form (Appendix 1) or online form and for completing the resulting Group Risk Assessment (Appendix 3).
+Considerations based on the location of the course must highlighted in the risk assessment. - 16.3 The teacher is responsible for ensuring copies of all completed forms and risk assessments are given to the Safeguarding Team. - 16.4 It is the teacher's responsibility to highlight at the earliest opportunity medium and high risk learners and to the Safeguarding Team and to ascertain approval or 'Ok to Proceed' for a whole group or for individual learners.
+Where a teacher is uncertain of the risk level they must consult with the Safeguarding Team. - 16.5 All forms are kept securely and in line with data protection law and GDPR. - 16.6 In exceptional circumstances the curriculum HOD/HOC can apply for a venue to be approved in its entirety, this process will be lead by the Safeguarding and Prevent Manager in liaison with the HOD/HOC.
+Please see appendix 7 for the form and additional information.
+All approved venues will be reviewed on an annual basis.